 November 1991 - current

 I'm a Mobile Engineer at Pocket Gems in San Francisco, where I'm currently working on an upcoming release.
-Over the last five years, I've worked on several other titles, including Tap Pet Hotel, Epic Empire, Campus Life, the start-to-release development of Runway Life, and War Dragons.
+Over the last six years, I've worked on several mobile titles, including Tap Pet Hotel, Epic Empire, Campus Life, the start-to-release development of Runway Life, and War Dragons.

 Founded in 2009, Pocket Gems is a pioneer in free-to-play mobile gaming.
 Investments include $5 million from Sequoia Capital in 2010 (VentureBeat), $60 million from Tencent in 2015 (WSJ, TechCrunch), and another $90 million from Tencent in 2017 (WSJ, TechCrunch).